Dream to Recall: Imagination-Guided Experience Retrieval for Memory-Persistent Vision-and-Language Navigation: Related Work

 \subsection{World Model}

-Predictive world models have demonstrated significant impact in model-based reinforcement learning through POMDP solutions via latent dynamics modeling \cite{2019rssm, 2020dreamtocontrol}.
+Predictive world models have demonstrated significant impact in reinforcement learning through POMDP solutions via latent dynamics modeling \cite{2019rssm, 2020dreamtocontrol}.
 The Recurrent State-Space Model (RSSM) \cite{2019rssm} represents the dominant architecture, with extensions to language conditioning \cite{2024dynalang} and large-scale pretraining \cite{2024contextwm}.
 Contrastive world models \cite{2021celbo, 2021dreaming} offer computational efficiency without observation reconstruction.
 In navigation domains, world models \cite{2025navigationworldmodel} serve diverse purposes: future observation synthesis for data augmentation \cite{2023panogen, 2025navmorph}, trajectory planning through imagination \cite{2021pathdreamer, 2022crossmodalmap, 2023dreamwalker, 2025sali}, and auxiliary task formulation \cite{2023vlnfutureviewimagesemantics, 2025monodream}.
-However, the integration of world models with memory for grounded imagination remains underexplored.
-MBEC \cite{2021mbec} pioneered imagination-guided memory retrieval in episodic control, but is limited to episodic history during training rather than spatial-temporal retrieval during inference.
-Our approach extends this paradigm by unifying world modeling with experience retrieval for navigation reasoning, where the world model both encodes histories for storage and generates imagined states for spatial-temporal retrieval.
+While effective, using world models as surrogate environments often suffer from compounding hallucination errors in complex tasks.
+A nascent alternative is using world models for memory access.
+MBEC \cite{2021mbec} pioneered this direction in episodic control, but is limited to querying episodic buffers for policy optimization during training.
+Our approach advances this to a ``Dream to Recall" paradigm by unifying world modeling with retrieval for navigation reasoning.
+This repurposes the world model from a simulator to a neural search engine, anchoring imagination to grounded, long-term navigation experience.